mikerkeating/codeium-1/docs/github-issue-manager-2.md

 Internationalisation: i18next
 Formatting: formatjs

 Please would you generate the initial code.
+Please don't add any additional files.

 ### Prompt 2